twlevelup/melb_2017s1_watch_jade/README.md

 ## Continuous Integration

-This project is continuously deployed to heroku by [Circle CI](https://circleci.com).
+This project is continuously deployed to heroku by [Travis CI](https://travis-ci.org).
-You can view this app at [https://twlevelup-melb-2017-s1-jade.herokuapp.com/](https://twlevelup-melb-2017-s1-jade.herokuapp.com/)
+You can view this app at [https://twlevelup-melb-2017s1-jade.herokuapp.com/](https://twlevelup-melb-2017s1-jade.herokuapp.com/)

 ### Before you commit